 The bladder wall is usually around five to six cells deep and the bacteria have been shown to burrow down at each layer.
 Once inside, they hide in the spaces and fluid between cells (interstices and interstitial fluid) or they can invade the cells.
 This is referred to intracellular colonisation.

 Leading research from the US3 and the UK4 has shown that bacteria, such as E. coli, have the ability to invade the cells lining the bladder wall very early on during an acute infection.
 There they can remain dormant for lengthy periods to avoid attack.
 Safely inside the bladder wall, the bacteria carry on with their mission to survive, divide and thrive, and will do so at various opportunities and intervals.
-For example, when the conditions are optimal, the bacteria take advantage and burst out of the cells and proliferate very rapidly in the urine in the bladder.
-This is often described as an ‘acute’ infection.
+For example, when the conditions are optimal, the bacteria take advantage and burst out of the cells and proliferate rapidly in the urine.
+This is usually described as an ‘acute’ UTI.

 These clever bacteria have also evolved with the ability to form a biofilm—which is a natural, sticky coating that holds the bacteria closely together and protects them from harm.
 Bacterial biofilm can be multi-microbial (this means they can contain many different pathogens and species).
 They can form on the surface of the bladder wall as well as inside the bladder wall cells3, 4.
 Biofilm infections are a relatively new discovery and are estimated to be associated with around 80 percent of human bacterial infections2.
-Traditional UTI culturing methods are not designed to look for biofilm or intracellular infections, so it is important to question if these tests are fit for purpose.
+Traditional UTI culturing methods are not designed to look for biofilm or intracellular infections, so it is unlikely that standard tests will detect this type of infection.
 (There is more on biofilms further down the page.)

 Things become complicated when the cells of the bladder wall recognise the invasion and send signals (via cytokine signalling pathways) to launch an immune attack.
 As with all infections, this results in an inflammatory response as white blood cells answer the call to action.
 However, the white blood cells cannot find the invaders because they are cleverly hidden within the cells or covered by their protective biofilm shield.
 The white blood cells are not able to complete their mission and the whole immune response results in unpleasant symptoms from this on-going battle within the bladder.
-Please click here to learn more about the disease process.
+You can read more about how chronic UTI forms here.

 To help understand biofilm bacterial infections, you can watch the following Youtube videos.